brefphp/bref/docs/environment/database-planetscale.md

 serverless deploy
 ```

-Now that Laravel is configured, we can run `php artisan migrate` in AWS Lambda to set up our tables:
+Now that Laravel is configured, you can run `php artisan migrate` in AWS Lambda to set up our tables:

 ```bash
 serverless bref:cli --args="migrate"